daniloqps/GetCleanCoursera/README.md

 This dataset has a lot of rows and invividually we can't analyze clearly, but using 'group_by()' and 'summarize()' calculating average value, it' easiest.

-            " The group_by function takes an existing tbl and converts it into a grouped tbl where operations are performed 'by group'" R Documentation
+            "The group_by function takes an existing tbl and converts it into a grouped tbl where operations are performed 'by group'" R Documentation

 Summarize has 2 type: 'summarize()' to individually collumn and 'summarize_each()' to many collumn simultaneously.
 It's our case.